Differential forms on orbifolds with corners: Orbifolds with corners

+Similarly, consider the smooth functor $H: \Y \to \R$ given by $H_0(x) = x.$ Then there do not exist smooth functors $G : \Y \to \mZ$ and $H' : \mZ \to \R$ such that $H = H' \circ G.$ In applications such as those in symplectic geometry mentioned in Section~\ref{ssec:mab}, smooth functors like $H$ arise naturally.
+Thus, $\mZ$ and its higher dimensional generalizations are not sufficiently flexible to serve as local models for boundary and corners even though the associated topological spaces are homeomorphic.
+See also Example~\ref{ex:fbo} below. \end{ex}

+The notion of a morphism of \'etale proper groupoids is particularly sensitive to the underlying categorical structure.
+See the introduction of~\cite{Lerman} for a discussion of this point.
+The following example illustrates some of the subtleties. \begin{ex} Let $M$ be a manifold with corners, let $\Uc = \{U_\alpha\}_{\alpha\in A}$ be an open cover of $M,$ and let $\X^\Uc$ be the associated \'etale proper groupoid as in Example~\ref{ex:cover}.
+Let $\B{G}$ be as in Example~\ref{ex:action}.
+Then there is a canonical bijection between isomorphism classes of smooth functors $\X^\Uc \to \B{G}$ and isomorphism classes of $G$ bundles over $M$ that are trivial over $U_\alpha$ for $\alpha \in A.$ Thus, although $|\B{G}|$ is a single point, there can be many different maps from a given \'etale proper groupoid to $\B{G}.$ We develop this example further in Example~\ref{ex:BGorb} below. \end{ex}

+We say that a smooth functor of \'etale proper groupoids with corners $F : \X \to \Y$ is \textbf{proper} if the induced map $|F| : |\X| \to |\Y|$ is proper.
+In particular, we say that $\X$ is \textbf{compact} if $|\X|$ is compact.
 We say that a morphism $F : \X \to \Y$ in \EPG{} is a \textbf{submersion} if $F_0$ and hence $F_1$ are submersions.
 We say that a morphism $F : \X \to \Y$ in \EPG{} is a \textbf{local diffeomorphism} if $F_0$ and hence also $F_1$ are local diffeomorphisms.
 We say that morphisms $F:\X\to \mZ,$ $G:\Y\to\mZ,$ are \textbf{transverse} if $F_0$ and $G_0$ are transverse.
 In particular, any strongly smooth morphism is transverse to a strongly smooth submersion.

+An \textbf{orientation} of an \'etale proper groupoid with corners $\X$ is an orientation on the space of objects $X_0$ and an orientation on the space of morphisms $X_1$ such that the local diffeomorphisms $s,t : X_1 \to X_0$ are orientation preserving.